marcosriganti/monite-case/README.md

 ![Screenshot 2024-11-21 at 1 37 07 AM](https://github.com/user-attachments/assets/922299f4-6ef6-446e-8320-58cdac066d23)

-This systems was easily made using the followings techs
+This systems was easily made using the followings stack
 - NextJS
 - TailWind CSS
 - MongoDB
 - Copilot was ocasionally used along VS Code.

+NextJS was choosen due the optimization and the facility to have API endpoints to be consumed.
+TailWind was as well choise to focus the project in the logical code above the styles Mongo was an open free option quick to be implemented in the endpoint Copilot has been always convenient to save time, all knowledge verification has come first from oficial latest documentation.

 ## Initial Running as Next JS project:

-First, run the development server:
+First create the .env  file with the following key

+MONGO_URI=mongodb+srv://xxxx:xxxx@cluster0.jxx10.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0

 ```bash
 npm run dev